gitgroch/py_proj_3/README.md

 - Passed the code through PEP8 linter and confirmed there are no errors.
 - Tested error validation by entering invalid inputs.
 - Tested on my local terminal and on the Code Institute Heroku Terminal
+- I also had play testers play the game to test real world play scenarios.

 ### Bugs